Sketch, Moon Rising over the Atlantic, Nags Head #1, pen

 It was the 'Black and White' themed show at Stewart Gallery for February, 2017 that got me really working on the idea.
 That, and a painting I did in 2012 for Gamblin Paint's Torrit Grey contest (see below)

-Moon Setting over the River, oil on paper, 6x9", matted under glass, SOLD
+Moon Setting over the River, oil on paper, 6x9", matted under glass, framed to 12x15, SOLD

 Moon through the Trees 1, oil on board, 6x9"